LOOKING FOR HELP? GO TO THE SOCIETY OF ST. VINCENT de PAUL

 We believe in putting compassion into action and working on systemic change; we offer person-to-person service to our clients, regardless of their religious affiliation or background.
 We collaborate with other people of good will in relieving need and addressing its causes.
 Our food pantry is central to reaching the goal that nobody in our community should face hunger or food insecurity.

 The essential elements of the Society are spirituality, friendship, and service.
 We aspire to live the gospel message and to grow spiritually by serving Christ in our neighbors in need with love, respect, hope, and joy, and by working to shape a more just and compassionate society.
+Watch a video on how the Lincoln Family Association brought cheer to SVdP families in the winter of 2021.

 VIEW OUR ANNUAL REPORT